zeus-fyi/zeus/README.md

 3. PortforwardReqToPods
 4. DeletePods

-Not every possible field type is supported in the MVP version, but the most common ones are.
+Not every possible field type is supported, but the most common ones are, and even a decent amount of the uncommon ones.

 See demos section for api calls, you'll need to get a bearer token from us first.
 More documentation to come.
 Schedule a demo: https://calendly.com/alex-zeus-fyi/zeus-demo